REU Frequently Asked Questions

 When is the application deadline?

-We must receive all REU nominations from faculty by April 20, 2022 for summer quarter.
+We must receive all REU nominations from faculty by mid April 2023 for summer quarter.

 What will the stipend amount be this year?